The Ottoman Monuments in Athens are just a handful of monuments.

 The Tower of Winds sitting across Medresses and the Fethiye Mosque

 The whole building was demolished by the archaeology department in search of ancient findings.
-Today, it is all fenced up and keep inside archaeological items.
+Today, it is all fenced up and kept inside archaeological items.

-Note about the Tower of Winds: The Ottomans turned it into a Dervish Tekke between 1745-1751.
+Note about the Tower of Winds: The Ottomans turned it into a Dervish Tekke between 1745 and 1751.

 The Remains of Küçük Cami